jico/baligod.com/_posts/2012-02-20-Brand-spankin'-new.md

 The last point has turned out to be the coolest.
 Working at Linode for the past few months, I've grown to love the command line.
 A _lot_.
 It's oddly exhilarating to be able to draft a new page with a `rake new:post` and publish it with a simple `rake publish && rsync`.

 I'm looking forward to writing more and building out this site's content (as it's pretty empty right now).
-As for it's design, I think it's here to stay, at least for a little while.
+As for the design, I think it's here to stay, at least for a little while.
 I can't promise I won't be making a few tweaks here and there.

 P.S.
 You can view the source on [GitHub](http://github.com/jico/baligod.com)!
 Feel free to do what you want with it.
-I'd appreciate if you didn't copy it _exactly_.
+I'd appreciate if you didn't copy it _exactly_ though.